dell/csm-docs/content/docs/concepts/replication/_index.md

 ---
 [Container Storage Modules](https://github.com/dell/csm) for Replication is part of the  open-source suite of Kubernetes storage enablers for Dell products.

-Container Storage Module for Replication project aims to bring Replication & Disaster Recovery capabilities of Dell Storage Arrays to Kubernetes clusters.
+Container Storage Modules for Replication project aims to bring Replication & Disaster Recovery capabilities of Dell Storage Arrays to Kubernetes clusters.
 It helps you replicate groups of volumes using the native replication technology available on the storage array and can provide you a way to restart applications in case of both planned and unplanned migration.

-## Container Storage Module for Replication Capabilities
+## Container Storage Modules for Replication Capabilities

-Container Storage Module for Replication provides the following capabilities:
+Container Storage Modules for Replication provides the following capabilities:

 {{<table "table table-striped table-bordered table-sm">}}
 | Capability                                                                                                                          | PowerMax | PowerStore | PowerScale | PowerFlex | Unity |